KwanLab/Autometa/docs/source/databases.rst

 If you are running Autometa for the first time you will need to download the NCBI databases.
 You may do this manually or using a few Autometa helper scripts.
-If you would like to use Autometa's scripts for this, you will first need to download Autometa (See :ref:`Autometa Package Installation`).
+If you would like to use Autometa's scripts for this, you will first need to download Autometa (See :ref:`Installation`).

 .. code-block:: bash